b-zhao/b-zhao.github.io/_pages/about.md

 I am interested in mathematical structures in deep learning.
 Currently, I am studying symmetries in the parameter space of neural networks, as well as their impact on optimization, generalization, and the loss landscape.

-*Check out our new survey paper: [Symmetry in Neural Network Parameter Spaces](https://www.arxiv.org/abs/2506.13018).*
+*Check out our new survey paper (to appear in TMLR): [Symmetry in Neural Network Parameter Spaces](https://www.arxiv.org/abs/2506.13018).*

 ## Publications